 Voting privileges and holding of office are restricted to active membership.

 Dues for membership will be set by the Board and ratified by the general membership.

 ARTICLE II Executive Board

-The following guidelines will become effective with the 2012 election.
+The following guidelines and the proposed amendments will become effective with the 2018 vote.

 Section I President

 The President shall preside over meetings of the general membership and the Executive Board, appoint the chair and members of all committees, shall be responsible for assigning the duty of maintaining an accurate membership list, and shall be the executive officer of the Association.
 The term limit of the President will be two years.
-The general election will be held at the annual meeting during alternate years.
-Anyone who has served as President may be elected as a President in the future but may not serve consecutive terms.
+Under extenuating circumstances the President can serve a consecutive terms (not to exceed 2 consecutive terms) if approved by the board.
+The general election will be conducted at the annual vote during alternate years.

 Section II President Elect